pershin-daniil/pershin-daniil/README.md

-# Hi, I'm Pershin Daniil :octocat:
+# Hi, I'm Pershin Daniil

-- I'm a Hexlet student :man_student:
+- I'm a Hexlet student
-- I'm a future frontend developer :computer:
+- I'm a future frontend developer

 Nice to see you there! :relaxed: